-Nestled high in the hills at 1,800 feet, above the town of Saratoga, lays Peter Martin Ray vineyard, our highest site.
-This vineyard is steeped in history dating back to 1920s when stockbroker-turned-winemaker Martin Ray planted the original Chardonnay vines.
-It was a brave venture to plant in such meager Franciscan shale soils without any measurable topsoil.
+Nestled high in the hills at 1,800 feet above the town of Saratoga lays Peter Martin Ray vineyard, our highest site.
+This vineyard is steeped in history dating back to the 1920s when stockbroker-turned-winemaker Martin Ray planted the original Chardonnay vines.
+It was brave to grow in such meager Franciscan shale soils without any measurable topsoil.

-When Martin Ray’s son, Peter Martin Ray, took over the farming of this site, he replanted to the Mt.
-Eden clone of Chardonnay in the early 1980s and continued to work the Rixford clone Cabernet Sauvignon planted in the 1920’s.
-What makes this fruit so remarkable is a direct result of the vines’ constant struggle: raw farmed with minimal manmade input; the vines are constantly seeking water, nutrients, and sustenance from deep in the hillside.
-The Chardonnay is characterized by small berries on tiny clusters, this fruit yields a wine that is distinctive for its salty, mineral palate, persistent flavors, and lingering finish.
+When Martin Ray’s son, Peter Martin Ray, took over the farming of this site, he replanted the Mt.
+Eden clone of Chardonnay in the early 1980s and continued to work the Rixford clone Cabernet Sauvignon planted in the 1920s.
 The Cabernet Sauvignon is a throwback to the earliest Cabernet Sauvignon made in California.
-It is taught, vibrant and boasts refined tannins and singularity unlike any other Cabernet other than the neighboring Ridge Monte Bello wines.
+It is taught, vibrant, and boasts refined tannins and singularity unlike any Cabernet other than the neighboring Ridge Monte Bello wines.
+Small berries characterize the Chardonnay on tiny clusters; this fruit yields a distinctive wine for its salty, mineral palate, persistent flavors, and lingering finish.
+What makes this fruit so remarkable is a direct result of the vines’ constant struggle: raw farmed with minimal artificial input; the vines are constantly seeking water, nutrients, and sustenance from deep in the hillside.

 ESCARPA \ Monopole